SimeonHristov99/Additional_Resources/IS_Summer_20-21/README.md

     4. What is the return type?
     5. What are the names of the arguments?
     6. When should an error be returned?
-    7. How would you solve it on a sheet of paper?
+    7. List the steps that would solve the problem.

 # Additional links
  - Book (read chapters [1 ..
 8]): http://learnyouahaskell.com/chapters